 - Successfully defended a Title V air permit issued to a gas-fired peaking power plant challenged by a well-financed citizen’s group through administrative hearing and appeal

-- Advise farm owners on acquisition and sale of agricultural properties and due diligence regarding the environmental regulatory consequences of those transactions, including hazardous waste liabilities, application of appropriate ASTM standards, Clean Water Act compliance, and conservation easements
+- Advised farm owners on acquisition and sale of agricultural properties and due diligence regarding the environmental regulatory consequences of those transactions, including hazardous waste liabilities, application of appropriate ASTM standards, Clean Water Act compliance, and conservation easements

-- On behalf of farmers and agricultural trade groups and growers, the Firm successfully challenged a state’s wastewater discharge permit for large-scale animal production facilities (concentrated animal feeding operations or CAFOs)
+- On behalf of farmers and agricultural trade groups and growers, the firm successfully challenged a state’s wastewater discharge permit for large-scale animal production facilities (concentrated animal feeding operations or CAFOs)

-- Assist international municipal waste collection and disposal company on issues ranging from landfill expansions and local solid waste management plan amendments to citizen suits, sale of several landfills, including permit transfers, and satisfaction of key personnel reporting requirements
+- Assisted international municipal waste collection and disposal company on issues ranging from landfill expansions and local solid waste management plan amendments to citizen suits, sale of several landfills, including permit transfers, and satisfaction of key personnel reporting requirements